PSU-Env/GitHub-for-RStudio/README.md

 Tell Git the email address that will be associated with your Git commits.
 The email you specify should be the same one found in your email settings in GitHub.
 `$ git config --global user.email "YOUR EMAIL ADDRESS"`

 To find your *git.exe* file path on a MAC for step 1 above, type `git --exec-path` into the console.
+Return to step one above.